Daisy Stracener: The New Flower in Voiceover

 #voiceover #voicetraining #voiceactor #audiobooks #narration #ByronWagner

-The Dream of Voiceover, that came from a Dream, Literally
+Rebecca Haugh: The Dream of Voiceover, that came from a Dream, Literally

-Rebecca Haugh has a Very cool life.
+Rebecca Haugh has a very cool life.
 She’s a voiceover artist who splits her time between Italy and California.

 “And it all came to me in a dream,” she says.
 “I dreamed I saw a microphone through a window.”
 Some people pay attention to dreams, and some don’t.
 Rebecca did.
 And that resulted in this.